GuidodiPasquo/AeroVECTOR/README.md

 One must fill the required parameters of the rocket.
 New motors can be added in the *motors* folder.
 - *Iy* is the pitching moment of inertia.
+  - Speed is your enemy, therefore is recommended to use the lowest mass and inertia.
 - *Xcg* is the position of the Center of Gravity.
 - *Xt* is the position of the TVC mount.
 If one is using fins, the program automatically calculates the force application point.
   - All distances are measured from the tip of the nosecone.